carlosonunez-vmw/demoland-tap-on-eks/demos/organizing-your-apis-with-tap/README.md

    memory: whatever
    ```

+8. Change the references to `storageClass` to `gp2` (or whatever storage
+   class you'd like to use).

-6. Create the testing pipeline and database.
+9. Create the testing pipeline and database.

    ```sh
    kubectl create -n service-instances